 State-mandated retirement plans are designed to help employees save for their post-career lives.
 In essence, they allow employers who do not currently offer a workplace retirement plan to enroll employees into a state-sponsored program.

-The majority of state-mandated retirement plans are structured as Roth IRAs (such as those in Connecticut, Colorado, California and Illinois)7.
+The majority of state-mandated retirement plans are structured as Roth IRAs (such as those in Connecticut, Colorado, California and Illinois)2.
 For instance:

-• Employees in these programs will be capped at the IRA contribution limits of $6,500 or $7,500 for employees aged 50 or older8
+- Employees in these programs will be capped at the IRA contribution limits of $7,500 or $8,600 for employees aged 50 or older.

-• While contributions to a Roth IRA are not tax-deductible, withdrawals during retirement may be tax free as long as the account holder is older than 59½ and the account has existed for more than five years9
+- While contributions to a Roth IRA are not tax-deductible, withdrawals during retirement may be tax free as long as the account holder is older than 59½ and the account has existed for more than five years.6